julianschill/klipper/docs/LED_Effect.md

     progress  -1  0 add         ( 0, 0,   1),( 0, 0.1, 0.6)
     static     0  0 top         ( 0, 0, 0.1)
 ```

+# Frequently Asked Questions

+## My LEDs are flickering randomly

+This is usuall due to some sort of signal issue.
+Most addressable
+LEDS have a specific protocol they use for communication.
+It typically
+involves sending bits of data at a specific interval followed by a
+reset latch to signal them to light up.
+They will stay the last color
+they were set until told to do something different.

+With most implementations of addressable LEDs in printer firmware, the
+color data is sent once when the gcode command is executed and not sent
+again.
+As long as that initial signal is read, they will stay that color.

+With this particular implementation, the color data is being updated at
+regular intervals determined by the effect frame rate.
+So 10 frames per
+second would result in 10 color updates to the LEDs per second.

+The data lines are susceptible to electromagnetic interference from other
+electronics on the printer.
+When this interference is present, it can
+result in malformed data going to the LEDs.

+To mitigate this, one can try insulating or isolating the data line from
+other wires.
+Try to keep the data lines as short as possible.
+This is
+especially problematic for 32 bit boards which typically output the
+data signal at 3.3V.

+Another source of flickering is voltage drop.
+Addressable LEDs consume
+between 20 and 60mA of power each depending on how bright they are set.
+If they are being run on a supply that cannot supply enough power, such
+as the internal voltage regulator of a printer board, it could manifest
+as flickering or overall dimness with the strips.

+## My LEDs at the ends of the strips are not as bright as the rest

+This typically has to do with the LEDs at the ends of the strip not
+getting enough power compared to the LEDs at the beginning of the strip.
+The solution is to solder a VCC and GND wire to the end of the strip.
+These additional power lines will allow the LEDs at the ends to draw
+the power they need.
+This usually only occurs on very long strips or
+if the power supply is already at its limit.
+It is always recommended
+to power LEDs like this from a separate 5V source from the board.

+## My colors arent correct

+Different chip manufacturers and chip styles use slightly different
+protocols for color data.
+Some specify the color order be Red, Green,
+then Blue others specify Green, Red, Blue.
+The configuration for the
+LED strip has an optional parameter that can be set to change the color
+order.

+``color_order_GRB:                    true``

+If you are unsure of the color order of your LEDs and want to test this,
+you can comment out or disable all of the effects you have configured
+and use a gcode command to set the color of the led strips directly.

+``SET_LED LED=<config_name> RED=1 GREEN=0 BLUE=0 TRANSMIT=1``

+This command should turn the entire strip red.
+If the strip turns green,
+then it uses a GRB color order.